-The beginning of all promising enterprises, undertakings, or accomplishments starts with an idea.
-With that idea usually follows a set of circumstances, which, in retrospect, appear to have forecast a prophetic outcome.
-LECOM has developed an unassailable reputation as a leader in medical education and patient care, with its graduates highly sought after in the fields of medicine, pharmacy, and dentistry.
+Now, in its 30th year, LECOM has established an unassailable reputation as a leader in medical education and patient care, with its graduates highly sought after in the fields of medicine, pharmacy, and dentistry.
 LECOM also has set the standard for affordable education in a private medical college setting where graduates achieve outstanding board scores and journey forward to make a difference in the field of health care.

-The College established its prominent place in medical education through a multiplicity of attributes; one of its most noteworthy offerings focuses upon its student-centered Learning Pathways.
+The College has solidified its venerable place in medical education through a multiplicity of attributes; one of its most noteworthy offerings focuses upon its student-centered Learning Pathways.
 LECOM became one of the first institutions to present its curriculum in multiple learning styles designed to address the specific educational needs of its students and it accorded to them a choice of three- or four-year programs.

-Coupled with its superlative curriculum, the character of those who practice their noble profession is at the LECOM School of Dental Medicine Academic Catalog and Student Handbook - Effective Date 10/7/2021 heart of a LECOM education.
+Coupled with its superlative curriculum, the character of those who practice their noble profession is at the heart of a LECOM education.
 Those in leadership understood that a physician embodies honor, professional appearance, purposeful action, and responsible behavior.
-The College adopted an honor code, a dress code for classroom and clinic, and professional policies that support and encourage respect for the faculty.
+The College adopted an honor code, a dress code for classroom and clinic, and professional policies that inculcate respect for the faculty, colleagues, and classmates.

-The visionary leaders of medicine who founded LECOM sought to develop the core attributes of that which defines a health care professional: the credo of the calling; the intrinsic purpose of the healer; and the foundation of that which carries a physician to seek the best version of himself or herself - for each defines the future of medicine.
+The visionary leaders of medicine who founded LECOM sought to develop the core attributes that define a healthcare professional: the credo of the calling; the intrinsic purpose of the healer; and the foundation of that which carries a physician to seek the best version of himself or herself - for each defines the future of medicine.

-Much has transpired in almost three decades - education, enrichment, character and community - all within the prophecy of a prescient body of educators and physicians whose idea of the possible triumphed over doubt.
+Much has transpired in almost three decades - education, enrichment, character, and community - all within the prophecy of a prescient body of educators and physicians whose idea of the possible triumphed over doubt.